 Even if you can’t make your own GIFs, you can find third-party content that is legal to use.
 Here are some popular sources.

 - The Gender Spectrum Collection—Free, inclusive stock photos “featuring images of trans and non-binary models that go beyond the cliches.”
 Provided by Vice, this library provides collections related to lifestyle, relationships, technology, work, school, health, and moods.
 The CC license applied to these photos does not allow for derivative works or commercial use.

 - Flickr Search—On Flickr’s search page, there’s an option to change it from “any license” to one of the following: all creative commons, commercial use allowed, modifications allowed, commercial use & mods allowed, no known copyright restrictions, or U.S. Government works.
 By choosing the licenses you and your legal counsel are comfortable with, you may find some beautiful photos to legally use in your content.
 I regularly use this option to find photography for presentations (which often require attribution).

 - Canva—The free images in Canva’s library can be used for works created within Canva or other platforms.
 Their license allows for commercial use with no attribution required and allows for modification, although there are restrictions regarding how images with identifiable people are used.

-- CC Search and CC Collections—Creative Commons makes it easy to search or browse licensed content on its website.
+- CC Search—Creative Commons makes it easy to search or browse licensed content on its website.

 - YouTube—Search for content, then open the search filters above the results and choose “Creative Commons” from the Features menu.
 This displays all content that uses the Creative Commons Attribution License.
 You can confirm the license for YouTube content by clicking “See More” in the video description and scrolling to the bottom.
 The license is listed just below the category.
 If no license is listed, assume there is none.